- Contact Us

 The AFLA Commercial Fleet Manager Sounding Board serves as a resource in helping the organization stay relevant to the needs of commercial fleet managers.Communications Task Force

-The AFLA Communications Task Force serves to establish, promote and coordinate ongoing communication related to AFLA for its members.Conference Task Force
+The AFLA Communications Task Force serves to establish, promote and coordinate ongoing communications related to AFLA for its members through marketing efforts in Fleet Insight (the member newsletter), social media campaigns and website promotions.Conference Task Force

 The AFLA Conference Task Force serves to develop (a) networking and (b) strategic-level corporate fleet training opportunities at the Annual Meeting & Conference To encourage participation from each category of AFLA membership.

-The AFLA Conference Task Force serves to brainstorm ideas that will bring new and updated materials to the AFLA membership.
-They will review current AFLA whitepaper library to update and rebrand it as needed.
-The task force will also play a key role in the creation and ongoing development of an AFLA Podcast to be launched in 2020.
+The AFLA Digital Learning Task Force serves to bring new and updated education materials to the AFLA membership.
+They will review, update and re-brand the AFLA whitepaper library.
+They will also plan, coordinate, and implement a schedule of at least four on-demand learning opportunities annually, plus round-table discussions organized by membership segments.
+The task force will also play a key role in the creation and ongoing development of an AFLA Podcast program.Globalization Task Force

 The vision and mission of the Globalization Task Force to enhance the role and value of global fleet management by communicating best practices, facilitating dialogue and fostering relationships between multinational companies and fleet associations.
 They are to be the thought leader and global voice for the advancement of global fleet management.Membership Task Force